mudimurtala/mudimurtala/shopping-cart-js/README.md

 1. Clone the repository to your local machine.
 2. Open `index.html` in your web browser.
-3. Start adding products to see the shopping cart in action.
+3. Start adding products to see the shopping cart in action as is.